LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 #### An advanced honeypot

-By far, the most effective tactic was the honeypot, or negative CAPTCHA, especially once it was made to be more complicated than just a single field.
+By far, the most effective tactic was the honeypot, especially once it was made to be more than just a single text field.

 I experienced consistent bot sign ups until the honeypot was installed.
 Bots were initially thwarted, then able to outsmart my simple honeypot.
 Making it more complicated with a timestamp validation and several different honeypot fields made the largest difference.